 - Do not forget the basics.
 Wash your hair regularly, as dust clings to the sweat and accumulates in the scalp leading to many hair troubles.
 Use mild shampoos (i.e. the ones free of sulphates and silicones) preferably, to avoid damage to the hair and scalp.
 Make sure you condition your hair after each wash.
 However, avoid washing your hair daily, as this removes the naturally protecting oily substance i.e. sebum.
 This leaves the hair more dry and prone to hair fall.
 Oil your hair thoroughly from roots to ends before washing.

-Follow these simple tips and enjoy healthy, fresh and aromatic hair in summers too!
+Follow these simple tips and enjoy healthy, fresh and aromatic hair!